Teen Mental Health

 Positive parenting

 As children get older, the ratio of praise to criticism shifts such that there is less praise and more criticism or making demands.
-This puts quite a bit of strain on the parent-child relationship, which then leaves kids feeling less supported.
+This puts quite a bit of strain on the parent-child relationship, leaving kids feeling less supported.
 When kids experience anxiety or depressed moods, and the parent-child relationship is strained, it makes it even harder for kids.
 When parents and caregivers focus on the parent-child relationship in everyday interactions, teens can draw on that parent or caregiver in times of greater distress or upset.

 Incorporating more positives in parenting teens